PFAS Water Filter Guide: Carbon, RO and Certified Claims

 PFAS filter ownership is replacement discipline.
 A system with expensive cartridges may still be worth it if it has better capacity and daily flow.
 A cheaper pitcher can become annoying if it clogs quickly or needs constant replacement.

 Compare annual cost, not just first purchase price.
+The replacement cost guide shows how to run that math over three years.

 Frequently Asked Questions